Congruence for lattice path models with filter restrictions and long steps: Counting Paths

-From Figure \ref{U32} we see that the recursion for the coefficients near multiplicity functions is satisfied by Catalan numbers.
-This proves formula (\ref{f1}). \end{proof} Note, that action of black arrows on terms in (\ref{f1}) follows from Lemma \ref{counting_lemma} and periodicity of filter restrictions.
-Action of blue arrows on terms in (\ref{f1}) follows from Corollary \ref{BD_cor_cor}.
+Note, that action of black arrows on terms in (\ref{f1}) follows from Lemma \ref{counting_lemma} and the periodicity of filter restrictions.
+The action of blue arrows on terms in (\ref{f1}) follows from Corollary \ref{BD_cor_cor}.
 Now let us prove the main theorem. \begin{theorem} For $k\in\mathbb{N}\cup\{0\}$ we have